sebastian-zieba/PACMAN/docs/source/stage01.rst

 Two new .txt files where saved there; a Horizons file for each visit.
 Each file contains the X, Y and Z position of HST relative to the solar system barycenter.
 The X,Y,Z positions of HST were downloaded for 5 minute intervals starting one hour before the first exposure in the observations and one hour after the observations.

-For example, the second file should look like this (due to its length, we just display the first 100 lines):
+For example, the first of the two horizon files should look like this (due to its length, we just display the first 100 lines):

 .. include:: media/s01/horizons_results_v1_short.txt
    :literal: